MANOJPATRA1991/Data-Structures-and-Algorithms-in-Python/Trees/Binary_Heap/readme.md

 1. `BinaryHeap()` creates a new, empty, binary heap.
 2. `insert(k)` adds a new item to the heap.
-3. `findMin()` returns the item with the minimum key value, leaving item in the heap.
+3. `find_min()` returns the item with the minimum key value, leaving item in the heap.
 4. `del_min()` returns the item with the minimum key value, removing the item from the heap.
 5. `is_empty()` returns true if the heap is empty, false otherwise.
 6. `size()` returns the number of items in the heap.